JessicaJuliet/the-leafy-bean/README.md

 **Responsiveness**

 To check the responsiveness of the website across all devices, [Am I Responsive](http://ami.responsivedesign.is/#) and [Responsinator](https://www.responsinator.com/) were used.
+I input the projects live URL to view it across multiple device sizes.

 Furthermore, I regularly used [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) to resize the website on different device sizes throughout coding this project.